-The Africa Research Group is an interdisciplinary open platform dedicated to research on the African continent, and its relationship with the rest of the world.
+The Africa Research Group (CEU-ARG) is an interdisciplinary open platform dedicated to research on the African continent and its relationship with the rest of the world.
 It is a forum that encourages debate and discussion through seminars, conferences and panel discussions on critical developmental issues such as good governance, democracy, arts and culture, conflict, poverty, natural resource-management, human rights, regionalism and integration and international relations.
-Through the above listed activities, the Group hopes to strengthen research quality through strong peer review mechanisms.
+Through the above listed activities, the group hopes to strengthen research quality through strong peer review mechanisms.
 It provides a platform for collaboration and networking between CEU researchers with a focus on Africa and other researchers on the globe.
 And it promotes research and publications on Africa and its relations with other part of the world by CEU students and faculty.

-The Conflict & Security Research Group (ConSec) is a multi-disciplinary forum of academic exchange for students and faculty whose academic interests lie within the broad field of conflict and security studies.
-The topics covered by the research group include, but are not restricted to, ethnic and ideological civil wars, political violence, peace-building, third party intervention, conflict management, ethnic politics, Diasporas and migration, nationalism, identity and foreign policy.
+The Conflict and Security Research Group (ConSec) is a multi-disciplinary forum of academic exchange for students and faculty whose academic interests lie within the broad field of conflict and security studies.
+The topics covered by the research group include, but are not restricted to, ethnic and ideological civil wars, political violence, peace-building, third party intervention, conflict management, ethnic politics, diasporas and migration, nationalism, identity and foreign policy.

-The Energy Policy Research Group (EPRG) of Central European University is a University-wide platform for energy policy research.
+The Energy Policy Research Group (EPRG) of Central European University is a university-wide platform for energy policy research.
 EPRG hosts regular seminars and an Energy Policy Lecture Series.
 EPRG welcomes PhD students and faculty from all CEU departments.

 The Environmental and Social Justice Action Research Group is a forum for dialogue, research and collective action to promote and achieve environmental and social justice.

 The Global South Research Group (GSRG) brings together students, researchers, and faculty interested in the Global South, independent of their departmental affiliation.
 The group aims to create a network focusing on matters of development, North/South relations, and regions such as Africa, Asia, Latin America and the Pacific.
 We hold regular meetings during which the work of students and faculty can be debated and relevant literature can be discussed.
-In addition, the group intends to organize events at CEU in order to increase the visibility of the Global South focus across our academic community.
+In addition, the group organizes events at CEU in order to increase the visibility of the Global South focus across our academic community.

-History of Political Thought Research Group is an interdisciplinary group at CEU, cutting across departments from across the University.
+History of Political Thought Research Group is an interdisciplinary group at CEU, cutting across departments from across the university.
 We hold regular discussion meetings, coming together to discuss readings of an interesting text from the history of political thought, in a lively and informal setting.
 In addition to holding research seminars with invited speakers, both from within CEU and externally, HPTRG provides a great forum for presenting ongoing research projects in political thought and intellectual history very broadly conceived.
 The wide range of backgrounds of our members provides great opportunity for CEU students and faculty to engage with various disciplinary and normative perspectives in the field.

 Academic and policy-relevant research on labor markets and other applied microeconomic issues in Central and Eastern Europe

-The Migration Research Group (MiRG) provides a platform for faculty, students and researchers from all disciplines and units at CEU who have an interest in the study of mobility and migration – key disciplines presented in the group include political science, public policy, international relations, sociology & social anthropology, law, history, and network science.
+The Migration Research Group (MiRG) provides a platform for faculty, students and researchers from all disciplines and units at CEU who have an interest in the study of mobility and migration―key disciplines presented in the group include political science, public policy, international relations, sociology and social anthropology, law, history, and network science.
 The group holds regular meetings for informal and congenial debate of migration topics and to discuss ongoing research of the members with a specialized audience.
 It seeks to foster collaborative research among its members.
 Additionally, it organizes events, workshops, and public lectures to raise the visibility and impact of migration research at CEU.